Frequently Asked Questions And their answers

 While applying on admission portal , what information needs to provided in National Entrance Tab if the result for National entrance exam

-( i.e IIT JEE Main, IIT JEE Advanced) is not declared.
+( i.e IAT, IIT JEE Advanced) is not declared.

 When the result for the examination through which candidate is applying is not declared.
 Follow the steps given below